 A Rich History

-Albert Park contains a rich history which will inform the Albert Park Master Plan.
+Albert Park contains a rich history that has informed the Albert Park Master Plan.
 The earliest record of the Park was by James Flemming in 1803, who described it to be salt lagoon about a mile long and quarter a mile wide.
 At this time, the land was occupied by Aboriginal tribes, clans and bands (Barnard and Keating 1996).